r1skkam/Methodology/wireless.md

 The PNL or Preferred Network List is a list of Wi-Fi network names (SSIDs) your device automatically trusts.
 (PNL is generated from the networks you have connected to over time)

 1. Sniff the PNL through probe request emitted by STA (Station/client)
-2. Create fake access point with same SSID (Wi-Fi routeur, HostAPD, WiFiPhisher, BetterCap, EAPHammer, airbase-ng)
+2. Create fake access point with same SSID (Wi-Fi routeur, HostAPD, WiFiPhisher, BetterCap, EAPHammer, airbase-ng, [nodogsplash](https://www.sevenlayers.com/index.php/304-evil-captive-portal))
 3. Redirect the connected STA to phishing page / Attack the client (windows client)

 <img src="./images/pnl.png" width="500"/>